Enquire online. Start your MyBudget journey.

 ✅ You’ll know exactly how much you need to save before bub arrives.

-The financial reality of having a baby: what to expect before the due date
+The cost of having a baby in Australia: what to expect before the due date

 According to Canstar (2024), the cost of having a baby in Australia can range from $4,310 to $9,620 in the first year.
 This includes hospital costs, baby essentials, nappies, baby food, and transport, but doesn’t account for private health insurance, childcare, and reduced income if one parent takes extended leave.